adellantado/bot-template-framework/README.md

         // Start listening
         $botman->listen();

-  Inside, engine, just converts it to array similar to json you already use to, but with builder your abilities leveling up with convenience and speed of development.
+  Inside, engine, just converts it to an array similar to json you already used to, but with builder your abilities leveling up with convenience and speed of development.